Research Centers and Programs

 - Center for Economic Development: The Center for Economic Development provides research and technical assistance to government agencies, nonprofit organizations, and private industry.
 It has served as a designated Economic Development Administration (EDA) University Center since 1985.

-- Center for Public and Nonprofit Management: The Center for Public and Nonprofit Management (CPNM) integrates several functions within the College, connecting professional development, student enrichment, and faculty engagement in the areas of leadership development, management training, technical assistance, and research for the public and nonprofit sectors in NE Ohio.
+- Center for Public and Nonprofit Management: The Center for Public and Nonprofit Management (CPNM) integrates several functions within the College, connecting professional development, student enrichment, and faculty engagement in the areas of leadership development, management training, technical assistance, and research for the public and nonprofit sectors in Northeast Ohio.
+CPNM also serves as the official Certified Public Manager® (CPM) program for the State of Ohio, offering comprehensive and nationally certified development programs for state and local government leaders.
 Former centers: Center for Nonprofit Policy and Practice and Center for Leadership Development have been absorbed into CPNM.

 - Energy Policy Center: The Energy Policy Center's mission is to help overcome social and institutional barriers to the implementation of solutions to energy challenges by providing an objective channel for the free exchange of ideas, the dissemination of knowledge, and the support of energy-related research in the areas of public policy, economics, business, and social science.